DECKS & RAMPS & 3-SEASON SUNROOMS

-A building permit is required for any deck which is 2 feet or higher above average ground level, or is attached to any structure or building, or which will eventually support an enclosed structure with a roof such as a sunroom.
+A building permit is required for any deck which is 2 feet or higher above average ground level, or is attached to a building or structure, or will eventually support an enclosed structure with a roof such as a sunroom.
 You do not require a permit for an attached, open/unenclosed deck that is 50 square feet or less, as this is considered a "landing".

 For open, unenclosed decks, please refer to SIPD’s Non-Sheltered Wood Decks Booklet for guidance (Click here for PDF).

 For code requirements for wheelchair ramps, Please Click Here.